ChiChou/ios-debug.py/README.md

 * Run `ssh-copy-id ios`
 * From now, you can simply run `ssh ios` to access your research device
+* By adding `--udid` option to inetcat, you can setup multiple aliases for different devices

 ### Install debugserver on research device